Court-Ordered Child Guardianship

 File the Child Guardianship Papers

 A court-ordered guardianship asks a judge to appoint a guardian indefinitely.
-There are a number of forms you must fill out to open a case.
-The forms will tell the judge about the guardian, anyone who wants to be a co-guardian, the children who need a guardian, their parents, and why the guardianship is needed.
+There are a number of forms you must fill out to open a case, and you will have to go to a hearing so a judge can make a decision.
 Read on for more information about the forms you must complete and how to open a case.

 Serve the Child's Relatives